StuartSmith/Raspberry-Pi-Fan-Control/README.md

 If all the batteries are inserted into the battery pack it will output close to 18 volts, The fan that  is being used, is designed to run on 12 volts.
 To meet the requirements of the fan, two of the batteries were remove and replaced with two bread board wires.
 Once this was implemented, the battery packed outputted 12 volts of current.

-Source code:

-All the Source Code for this project can be found on

 Project in action